-1. Transfer credit may be awarded for equivalent coursework documented by official transcript that indicates the units or hours of training in each subject.
+- 1. Transfer credit may be awarded for equivalent coursework documented by official transcript that indicates the units or hours of training in each subject. - 2.
+Only coursework completed at an accredited or candidate institution of an agency recognized by the Secretary of Education may be transferable.

-- 2. Only coursework completed at an accredited or candidate institution of an agency recognized by the Secretary of Education may be transferable. - 3.
-A grade of "Pass" or "C" (2.0) or above is required for transfer. - 4.
+- 3. A grade of "Pass" or "C" (2.0) or above is required for transfer. - 4.
 Credit must have been earned within the last five years unless the applicant provides acceptable evidence of continuous activity within the last two years in the specific field for which transfer credit is requested. - 5.
 Transfer credit may be granted for a limited number of courses to individuals who have passed a state-recognized licensing examination.
 The licensing board or examination agency must provide documentation indicating a passing score in each of the specific areas for which transfer credit is requested to the college and to the California Acupuncture Board (CAB) if/when applying for acupuncture licensure in California. - 6.
 Transfer credit is officially recorded on the student's Pacific transcript only upon completion of the program, even if previously recorded unofficially for administrative purposes. - 7.
 Transfer students must meet the admissions requirements in effect at the time of their official matriculation. - 8.
-Courses taken at Pacific College branches are interchangeable and not considered transfer credit - 9.
+Courses taken at Pacific College branches are interchangeable and not considered transfer credit.
+Credits and/or coursework earned at any Pacific College of Health and Science (PCHS) location can be used at any other PCHS location as part of a relevant existing degree, diploma, or certificate program offered by the school. - 9.
 Coursework taken at another institution after admission to Pacific is not transferable unless approved in advance in writing by the registrar, student advisor or academic dean. - 10.
 Coursework transferred is not included when computing grade point average. - 11.
-Transfer credit limitations may require a student from an unaccredited school or an institution not approved by the CAB to repeat similar courses and to take more than the minimum credits required for graduation.
+Transfer credit limitations for acupuncture licensure programs may require a student from an unaccredited school or an institution not approved by the CAB to repeat similar courses and to take more than the minimum credits required for graduation. - 12.
+Students who receive transfer credit will reduce their cost and length of the overall program due to being admitted with advanced standing.